wronghorsebatterystaple/Website-Flask/README.md

     - Run `flask db upgrade` on the host in the Python venv or restart the Docker containers

 ### Access control notes:
+- Assume the user can reach all endpoints, so **access-control must be perfect server-side**
+    - Use the functions defined in [app/util.py](app.util.py) for access control
-- Currently based on the expectation that all endpoints are access-controlled server-side, thus it doesn't matter as much if client-side updates visuals etc. on session expiry in a timely manner.
-The admin controls can still be there if interacting with them all requires logging in on the server-side.
-This is good because my client-side is an absolute dumpster fire of vanilla JS and JQuery.
+- It doesn't matter as much if client-side is lax on updating hidden HTML links etc. on session expiry.
+This is good because my client-side is an absolute dumpster fire.

 ### Adding new blogpages:
 - Add to database (reference current database entries)